You are here

 Daubechies Wins $100,000 Prize in Applied Mathematics

-Professor Ingrid Daubechies is the first female recipient of the William Benter Prize
+Professor Ingrid Daubechies is the first female recipient of the William Benter Prize in Applied Mathematics

 Given every two years, this prestigious award recognizes outstanding mathematical contributions that have had a direct and fundamental impact on scientific, business, finance and engineering applications.
 Daubechies is a professor in the departments of Mathematics and Electrical and Computer Engineering whose work has ranged from wavelets and the compression of images to applied mathematical algorithms for recognizing art forgeries.
 Daubechies has worked to build global mathematics networks and provide better training for scientists and engineers in developing countries, and to encourage greater interest in mathematics among women.